pdiakumis/awfl/wdl/README.md

 Automatically upgrade the WDL to version 1.0 and output the result.

 Command: womgraph
-Generate and output a graph visualization of Cromwell's internal Workflow Object Model structure for this workflow in .dot format
+(Advanced) Generate and output a graph visualization of Cromwell's internal Workflow Object Model structure for this workflow in .dot format

 ```

 ### BioWDL